• Skip to primary navigation

 • Kiwis

-• Red grapes
+• Red grapes or pomegranates

 Perfect for snacking and extra garnish

-• Dried figs
+• Dried figs or dried apricots

 Here are a few suggestions:

-• Healthy homemade chicken salad: it's refreshing and delicious when topped on crostini bread.
+• Healthy homemade chicken salad: It's refreshing and delicious when topped on crostini bread.

-• Small cups of nourishing Stracciatella soup: reheat any leftovers and let your guests serve themselves a small cup at your grazing table.
+• Small cups of nourishing Stracciatella soup: Reheat any leftovers and let your guests serve themselves a small cup at your grazing table.

 • Marinated chicken wings are sweet, spicy, and a great addition to any mezze platter.

-• Fennel-cucumber bites with creamy tuna—it's so easy to make and delicious!
+• Fennel-cucumber bites with creamy tuna: It's so easy to make and delicious!

 📖 Recipe